kubernetes/enhancements/keps/sig-windows/0000-20190103-windows-node-support.md

 ## Testing Plan

+### Test Dashboard

+All test cases will be built in kubernetes/test/e2e, scheduled through [prow](github.com/kubernetes/test-infra/blob/master/config/jobs/kubernetes-sigs/sig-windows/sig-windows-config.yaml), and published on the [TestGrid SIG-Windows dashboard](https://testgrid.k8s.io/sig-windows) daily.
+This will be the master list of what needs to pass to be declared stable.

+### Test Approach

 The testing for Windows nodes will include multiple approaches:

 1. [Adapting](#Adapting-existing-tests) some of the existing conformance tests to be able to pass on multiple node OS's
 2. Adding [substitute](#Substitute-test-cases) test cases where the first approach isn't feasible or would change the tests in a way is not approved by the owner.
 These will be tagged with `[SIG-Windows]`
 3. Last, gaps will be filled with [Windows specific tests](#Windows-specific-tests).
 These will also be tagged with `[SIG-Windows]`

-All test cases will be built in kubernetes/test/e2e, scheduled through [prow](github.com/kubernetes/test-infra/blob/master/config/jobs/kubernetes-sigs/sig-windows/sig-windows-config.yaml), and published on the [TestGrid SIG-Windows dashboard](https://testgrid.k8s.io/sig-windows) daily.
+All of the test cases will be maintained within the kubernetes/kubernetes repo.
+SIG-Windows specific tests for 2/3 will be in [test/e2e/windows](https://github.com/kubernetes/kubernetes/tree/master/test/e2e/windows)

-Windows test setup scripts, container image source, and documentation will be kept in the [kubernetes-sigs/windows-testing](https://github.com/kubernetes-sigs/windows-testing) repo.
+Additional Windows test setup scripts, container image source code, and documentation will be kept in the [kubernetes-sigs/windows-testing](https://github.com/kubernetes-sigs/windows-testing) repo.
+One example is that the prow jobs need a list of repos to use for the test containers, and that will be maintained here - see [windows-testing#1](https://github.com/kubernetes-sigs/windows-testing/issues/1).

-### Adapting existing tests
+#### Adapting existing tests

 Over the course of v1.12/13, many conformance tests were adapted to be able to pass on either Linux or Windows nodes as long as matching OS containers are run.
 This was done by creating Windows equivalent containers from [kubernetes/test/images](https://github.com/kubernetes/kubernetes/tree/master/test/images).
 An additional parameter is needed for e2e.test/kubetest to change the container repos to the one containing Windows versions since they're not part of the Kubernetes build process yet.